tier4/driving_log_replayer/docs/use_case/annotationless_perception.en.md

     ClassConditions:
       # Describe the conditions for each class.
 If a class with no conditions is output, only the metrics are calculated.
 It does not affect the evaluation.
       # In the sample data, the class of TRUCK is also output, but the condition is not described, so TRUCK is always Success.
+      # When specifying conditions from result.jsonl, only keys described here will be updated.
+      # Even though TRUCK metrics appear in result.jsonl, they are not added to the evaluation condition because the TRUCK key is not specified in this example.
       CAR: # classification key
         Threshold:
           # Keys not described will not be evaluated (will always be a success)